sbslee/streamlit-openai/README.md

 ```

 ### Web Search Example
-You can create a custom function that searches the web using a given query.
+You can create a custom function to search the web using a given query.
+Below
-Below is an example of a custom function that searches the web using a given
-query:
+is an example:

 ```python
 import streamlit as st